vadimeremeev/quote_of_the_day/README.md

+##About

-## Motivated quote of the day you can receive over your telegram messenger
+Motivated quote of the day you can receive over your telegram messenger.

 Feel free add _@quote_of_the_day_bot_ to your Telegram and start receive best quotes and jokes from around the internet!